sandip89ster/api_testing/Readme.md

 - reqres.in site limits the requests and sometime getting HTTP status code 429 (Too many requests)
 - reqres.in & webhook.site are both free service portal and reliability of services might be doubtful
+- Most of the negative scenarios still return success message which compromises testing quality

 ## 5. Test design decision based on risk